 Are Belgian Malinoises Known to Be Aggressive?

-Any dog can be dangerous and aggressive, especially if it has poor training, lack of socialization and doesn’t have its daily exercise requirements.
+Any dog can be dangerous and aggressive, especially if it has poor training, lacks socialization, and doesn’t have its daily exercise requirements.
 Belgian Malinoises will exhibit undesirable behavior if it doesn’t have these things.
 But it isn’t in their nature to be aggressive off hand.
 If this dog has aggression in its temperament, it’s more than likely something genetic.

 What Makes a Belgian Malinois Dangerous or Aggressive?